abevoelker/docker-postgres/README.md

   0 3 * * * postgres envdir /etc/wal-e.d/env wal-e delete --confirm retain 7
   ```

-4. Run the container with supervisord instead of the default command (which just starts Postgres).
-This is necessary to start both cron and Postgres.
+4. Run the container with `/sbin/my_init` instead of the default command.
+This is necessary to start cron, syslog, and Postgres.
+In this mode, [runit][runit] manages the cron and Postgres processes and will restart them automatically if they crash.

-An example `docker run` that covers some of this follows:
+Example `docker run` that covers basic WAL-E usage:

 ```
 $ ls -1 /tmp/env